-Mr. CHAN Ming Him, Denny, aged 53, joined the group in 1999 with over 15 years of experience in the telecommunications industry in China.
+Mr. CHAN Ming Him, Denny, aged 54, joined the group in 1999 with over 15 years of experience in the telecommunications industry in China.
 He graduated from McMaster University, Canada with a Master's Degree in Engineering.
-He is the son of Mr. Chan Man Min.

-Mr. IP Man Hon, aged 45, is the project director.
+Mr. IP Man Hon, aged 46, is the project director.
 He joined the group in 1991 with over 15 years of experience in product development and management.
 He obtained a Master Degree of Science from the University of Hong Kong and a Bachelor's Degree in Engineering from the Hong Kong Polytechnic University.